-The cost of a school meal is free for children up to the end of Year 2 and £2.25 per day for Key Stage 2 children.
-We ask that payment is made electronically via Parent Pay (you will be given details once your child starts school).
-If you are unable to pay using this system, please speak to the school office who will let you know how to make your payment.
+The cost of a school meal is free for children up to the end of Year 2 and £2.40 per day for Key Stage 2 children.
+We ask that meals are booked and payment is made electronically via Parent Pay (you will be given details once your child starts school).
+If you have any difficulties using this system, please speak to the school office.
 Lunches must be paid for before they are taken as we do not offer a credit system.